Educating bright students with learning disabilities since 1975

 At The Pennington School, we understand that students’ minds are enormously varied, and we believe that effective teaching requires understanding and working with this natural diversity.
 Our experience confirms that all children benefit from an approach to education that takes into account their unique natures.

 This perspective has evolved naturally since the School’s founding in 1838 when the goal was to create an academic environment that honored and educated the mind, body, and spirit.
 It is a natural outgrowth of this commitment that the School should be among the first to acknowledge the concept of learning differences and to create a program in response.
-The Cervone Center for Learning serves those students who have the intellectual ability to succeed in a college preparatory program of study, but have a language-based learning disability significant enough to limit their achievement in a traditional academic setting.
+The Cervone Center for Learning serves those students who have the intellectual ability to succeed in a college preparatory program of study, but have a learning disability significant enough to limit their achievement in a traditional academic setting.